 Is it safe to swaddle?

-The reason most maternity health professionals recommend swaddling is to help babies adjust to life outside the womb.
+Most maternity health professionals recommend a newborn swaddle suit to help babies adjust to life outside the womb.
 Keeping their little arms from flailing, which is known as the ‘startle reflex’, can stop babies from waking themselves.

 Red Nose (formerly SIDS and Kids) says wrapping can also help keep babies in the recommended back position during sleep.
 The organisation explains there are some clear guidelines to follow when swaddling your baby: